The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in Genetics.

 There is no limit to the frequency that grants can be awarded for attending Genetics Society meetings.

-The Supervisor’s supporting statement must be uploaded along with the online application before the deadline.
-Supervisors writing Support letters must be members of the Genetics Society and should include their membership number in the student application.
+The supervisor’s supporting statement must be uploaded along with the online application before the deadline.
+Supervisors writing support letters must be current members of the Genetics Society and should include their membership number in the student application.

 (B) Travel, accommodation and registration cost at other (non-Genetics Society) meetings.

-Grants of up to £750 (or £1,000 in the case of the Galton Institute co-sponsored awards) are available to attend conferences in the area of Genetics other than Genetics Society or Sectional Interest meetings.
+Grants of up to £750 are available to attend conferences in the area of Genetics other than Genetics Society or Sectional Interest meetings.